 Pediculosis - pubic lice; Lice - pubic; Crabs; Pediculosis pubis; Phthirus pubis

 Pubic lice are tiny wingless insects that infect the pubic hair area and lay eggs there.
-These lice can also be found in armpit hair, eyebrows, moustache, beard, around the anus, and eyelashes (in children).
+These lice can also be found in armpit hair, eyebrows, mustache, beard, around the anus, and eyelashes (in children).

 Pubic lice are most commonly spread during sexual activity.

-In very rare cases, pubic lice can spread through contact with objects such as toilet seats, sheets, blankets, or bathing suits (that you may try on at a store).
+Although not common, pubic lice can spread through contact with objects such as toilet seats, sheets, blankets, or bathing suits (that you may try on at a store).

 Animals cannot spread lice to humans.

 You are at greater risk for pubic lice if you:

 - Have many sexual partners (high incidence in men who have sex with men)

 - Have sexual contact with an infected person

 - Share bedding or clothing with an infected person